jamiew/validator-exporter-k8s/README.md

 ## Running locally

-On the miner machine, install python3, then:
+On the miner machine, install python3, [setup a venv](https://docs.python.org/3/library/venv.html) if you'd like, then:

 ```
 pip install -r requirements.txt